-The battery status can be checked in the instrument toolbar (expandable icon toolbar) on the right-hand side of the screen, or in the status line if the battery indicator is displayed there.
+The battery status can be checked in the status bar if the battery indicator is displayed there.
 See the "Battery Status Information" section below.

 2.3.3 Battery Status Information

 The battery icon is displayed in the status line at the bottom of the screen.